moonClimber/FFIList/README.md

  4. FFIList.WindowsPhone.FFSource (*WP81 client linked to FFImageLoading local folder*)
  5. FFIList.WindowsPhone.Shared (*Common code shared by FFIList.WindowsPhone and FFIList.WindowsPhone.FFSource*)

- To test this project you have just to choose the active project between
+ To test this project you have just to choose the active project between "FFIList.WindowsPhone" and "FFIList.WindowsPhone.FFSource"